InterPlanetary File System: Design

-In contrast to BitTorrent, IPFS aims to create a single global network.
-This means that if two users publish a block of data with the same hash, the peers downloading the content from "user 1" will also exchange data with the ones downloading it from "user 2".
-IPFS aims to replace protocols used for static webpage delivery by using gateways which are accessible with HTTP.
+IPFS aims to replace protocols used for static webpage delivery by using gateways that are accessible with HTTP.
 Users may choose not to install an IPFS client on their device and instead use a public gateway.
 A list of these gateways is maintained on the IPFS GitHub page.

 History

 IPFS was created by Juan Benet, who later founded Protocol Labs in May 2014.

-IPFS was launched in an alpha version in February 2015, and by October of the same year was described by TechCrunch as "quickly spreading by word of mouth."
+An alpha version was launched in February 2015, and by October of the same year was described by TechCrunch as "quickly spreading by word of mouth."

+Network service provider Cloudflare started using IPFS in 2018 and launched its own gateway in the system in 2022.

+In March 2020, the Opera browser provided access to the centralized resources of the Unstoppable Domains provider by hosting content in IPFS.